julyjlee/julyjlee.github.io/_pages/about.md

   - /about.html
 ---

 Nice to meet you.
-This is Seungpil Lee's website.
+This is Yunjeong Lee's website.
 Here, you will be able to review a brief portfolio and CV about me.

 <div class="content-container">
   <img src="images/20241115_161350(1).jpg" alt="profile">